TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 * When logged out confirmmation that the register form is displayed as expected.
 * Fill in the form with a username/ email address already in the database, confirm that the user is informed that the username already exists.
 * Confirmation that the email input form will show an error when an non email is used.
-* Fill in password that is less than 8 characters and check the response will be " This password is too short.
-It must contain at least 8 characters."
+* Confirmation that password less than 8 charactors will show an error.

 #### Login Page
 * Reload the login page, confirm that the message for a new account is not visible.